Returning Party Questions:

 FedEx Ship Manager® at fedex.com, FedEx Ship Manager® Software, FedEx Web Services and FedEx Ship Manager® Server offer the international return label and domestic return label.

 FedEx Global Returns are available anywhere FedEx currently offers an automated outbound service, with the exception of US-Puerto Rico, Puerto Rico-US and intra-Puerto Rico return shipments.
-A listing of the countries FedEx Global Returns supports can be found here.
+A listing of the countries/territories FedEx Global Returns supports can be found here.

 Original Shipper Questions: